The Bronze Screen: 100 Years of the Latino Image in Hollywood: Structure and content

 The documentary is divided into twenty-one sections that consist of (1) Hollywood's first bad guy, (2) enter the Latin lover, (3) if you talk like deez, (4) the graveyard shift, (5) escaping the depression, (6) no seas tonto (don't be stupid), (7) some kind of hero, (8) good neighbor policy, (9) the name game, (10) cowboys and Mexicans, (11) the Latin lover returns, (12) the blacklist, (13) border clashes, (14) the Cesar returned, (15) something's coming (16) the sixties, (17) meanwhile behind the camera, (18) the "s" word, (19) the urban greaser, (20) from silver to bronze, and (21) el futuro.
 A stereotype, actor or actress is examined in each section.
 The first section begins by looking at silent films and their use of Mexican men as the bad guys and Mexican women as bad girls with loose morals.

 In the sections that follow stereotypes such as the greaser, the Latin lover, the tonto (dumb), the bandido (bandit), the lazy Mexican, and the gangster are identified in various Hollywood films.
 The "if you talk like deez" section focuses on the Latino accent.
 According to the documentary the introduction of talkies ended the careers of many Latino actors.
 Latino males went from playing lead roles in silent films to playing supporting roles because of their accent.
-In "the grave yard shift" Lupe Vélez recalls her experience as an actress working the night shift.
+In "the grave yard shift" Lupita Tovar recalls her experience as an actress working the night shift.
 She goes on to explain that the Spanish versions of films were shot at night while the English version was shot during the day.
 Yet another obstacles Latinos have faced in Hollywood.
 Instead of focusing on stereotypes "the name game" section consist of the obstacles Latino actors and Latina actresses have had to face in regards to their names.
 The actors and actresses interviewed in this section all said to have experienced a moment in their careers in which their managers or someone in the industry suggested that they changed their name to something more American.
 They, however, refused to change their names because to them their names form part of their identities as actors and actresses.
 The last four sections of the documentary which include "something's coming the sixties", "meanwhile behind the camera", "from silver to bronze", and "el futuro" (the future) all examine the positive changes Latinos have made in Hollywood and the changes they continue to push for.
 Moreover, these last four sections show that Latinos in the film industry have redefined their role in Hollywood by producing, writing, and directing their own films.